 Winegrowing in Bergheim is a long established industry, dating back before the 10th century.

 In the 12th century, Bergheim belonged to the counts of Eguisheim-Dabo.
 In 1225, Bergheim came under the tutelage of the Dukes of Lorraine before falling into the hands of the Ribeaupierre dynasty in 1287.
-The same year, the village was completely destroyed by Hartmann de Baldeckduring the succession war of the Ribeaupierre.
+The same year, Hartmann de Baldeckduring completely destroyed the village of Bergheim during the succession war of the Ribeaupierre.

 In 1293, the army of King Adolf of Germany, count of Nassau raged war against the Habsburgs, destroying the village and besieging the neighbouring Ortenbourg Castle.

-In 1310, after the reconstruction of the village, Henri II of Ribeaupierre decided to fortify Bergheim and two years later the coveted title of “City” was bestowed on the village by Henri VII of Luxembourg.
+In 1310, after the reconstruction of the village, Henri II of Ribeaupierre decided to fortify Bergheim.
+Two years later the coveted title of “City” was bestowed on the village by Henri VII of Luxembourg.
 The King also conferred upon Bergheim the right to grant asylum.

 Bergheim did not however stay under Austria’s wing for long.
 A year later, the Habsburgs mortgaged Bergheim’s future to Henri of Mullenheim, a banker from Strasbourg.

 In 1534, a villager from Rodern was pursued for a crime and found refuge in Bergheim.
-Grateful, he installed on the Porte Haute the ‘Lack’Mi‘ (see photo), an allegorical bas-relief sculpture depicting a man making fun of the people who tried to arrest him (by sticking out his tongue while showing his bare bottom!)
+Grateful, he installed on the Porte Haute the ‘Lack’Mi‘ (see photo).
+It is an allegorical bas-relief sculpture depicting a man making fun of the people who tried to arrest him (by sticking out his tongue while showing his bare bottom!)

 In 1648, the town of Bergheim became French by virtue of the Treaty of Westphalia.